imc-trading/peekaboo/README.md

+# Peekaboo

-Expose hardware info using JSON/REST and HTML Front-End.
+Expose hardware info using JSON/REST and provide a system HTML Front-End.

 **FrontEnd:**